Loading...

 Frequently Asked Questions

 • How long is a short stay in a Toronto retirement home?
-Most short stays last anywhere from a few days to several weeks or months, depending on the home's policies.
+Stays can range from a few days to a few months depending on the home’s policy and your care needs.

 • Are short stays furnished?
-Yes.
-Most suites are fully furnished and move-in ready.
+Yes, most suites are fully furnished with everything needed for a comfortable visit.

-• Is a short stay a good way to test out retirement living?
-Yes.
-A short stay allows someone to experience the environment and services before making a permanent move.
+• Is a short stay a good way to decide on retirement living?
+Absolutely.
+Many seniors start with a short stay to explore their options before making a long-term move.

 Cost of Short Stays in Toronto